tootz10/yuniBomber/README.md

 # yunirest

-YuniBomber contain of two files, some server code and an Arduino sketch (Yun).
+YuniBomber contain two files, some server code and an Arduino sketch (Yun).
 Putting the two files to use, will give you a nodejs-server and a Arduino-Yun-Client.

 The aim of the project, is to communicate between two Arduino Yun, working as clients, over a nodejs-server.